Dental Extraction in Houston

 Are tooth extractions painful?

-How long does it take to recover from a tooth extraction?
+How long does recovery take after a tooth extraction?

 What should I avoid after a tooth extraction?

-What is a dry socket, and how can I prevent it?
+What is a dry socket and how can I prevent it?

 Can I eat after a tooth extraction?